 R1.
 Each Reliability Coordinator shall develop, implement, and maintain an outage coordination process for generation and Transmission outages within its Reliability Coordinator Area.
 The outage coordination process shall: S37 - Maintain a Critical Equipment Monitoring Document Not in scope.
 This is administrative in nature. to identify tools and procedures for monitoring critical equipment.
 S38 - Maintain event logs pertaining to critical equipment Not in scope.
-This recommendation is to write a status for a period of one year. requirement for 'critical equipment', which the RTBPTF considered to be "installed equipment that makes up infrastructure and systems (including communication networks, data links, hardware, software applications, and data bases) that are directly used as critical real-time tools".
+This recommendation is to write a status for a period of one year. requirement for 'critical equipment', which the RTBPTF , considered to be "installed equipment that makes up infrastructure and systems (including communication networks, data links, hardware, software applications, and data bases) that are directly used as critical real-time tools".
 Project 2009-02 will address capabilities, and not specific tools.
 Therefore the recommendation is not applicable to the project.
 S39 - Maintain a Critical Equipment Maintenance and Not in scope.
-This recommendation is to write a Testing Document identifying tools and procedures for for requirement for 'critical equipment', which the RTBPTF maintenance, modification, and testing of critical equipment. infrastructure and systems (including communication networks, data links, hardware, software applications, and data bases) that are directly used as critical real-time tools".
+This recommendation is to write a Testing Document identifying tools and procedures for maintenance, modification, and testing of critical tical considered to be "installed equipment that makes up equipment. infrastructure and systems (including communication networks, data links, hardware, software applications, and data bases) that are directly used as critical real-time tools".
 Project 2009-02 will address capabilities, and not specific tools.
 Therefore the recommendation is not applicable to the project.
-S40 - Monitor and maintain awareness of critical Project 2009-02 will address the recommendation from the equipment status to ensure that lack of availability of ty of RTBPTF report to provide operator awareness when key critical equipment does not impair reliable operation. monitoring and analysis capabilities are not available (i.e., · not performing their intended function).
+S40 - Monitor and maintain awareness of critical itical Project 2009-02 will address the recommendation from the equipment status to ensure that lack of availability of critical equipment does not impair reliable operation. monitoring and analysis capabilities are not available (i.e., , , not performing their intended function).